OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 ![Jenkins Build Now](jenkins-build-now.png "width=500")

-When the build starts, you can navigate to the build number and inspect it's progress.
-If every step passes you will see a success status.
+When the build starts, you can navigate to the build number and inspect its progress.
+If every step passes, you will see a success status.

 ![Jenkins Success](jenkins-success.png "width=500")

-The package will now be uploaded to the Octopus Deploy instance under **{{Library, packages}}**.
+Jenkins will now upload the package to the Octopus Deploy instance under **{{Library, packages}}**.
 The package version corresponds to the latest build number in Jenkins.

 ![Octopus Package](octopus-package.png "width=500")

 ## Configuring an Azure Account

 You need to configure an Azure account and web application to act as a target for the deployment from Octopus.
-Other targets are possible, such as AWS, or Linux and Windows servers.
+Other targets are possible, such as AWS or Linux and Windows servers.

 Next, you need to create an account in Azure by navigating to the [Azure portal](https://portal.azure.com/).